NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/ecocomDP/01_ecocomDP_workflow_with_NEON_and_CyVerse/01_ecocomDP_workflow_with_NEON_and_CyVerse.md

 Let's compare the full NEON benthic macroinvertebrate dataset pusblished in the 2022 Data Release ([RELEASE-2022](https://www.neonscience.org/data-samples/data-management/data-revisions-releases/release-2022): https://doi.org/10.48443/gn8x-k322) to an LTER benthic macroinvertebrate dataset from the North Temperate Lates (NTL) LTER site.

-The full NEON macroinvertebrate dataset from RELEASE-2022 can be downloaded in to the ecocomDP format using the code below; however, I have already downloaded this dataset and saved it to the CyVerse Data Store for this workshop (so don't run this code chunk).
+The full NEON macroinvertebrate dataset from RELEASE-2022 can be downloaded into the ecocomDP format using the code below; however, I have already downloaded this dataset and saved it to the CyVerse Data Store for this workshop (so don't run this code chunk).

     # pull NEON aquatic "Macroinvertebrate collection" for all locations and times
     # in the 2022 Data Release